Monge-Kantorovich Optimal Transport Through Constrictions and Flow-rate Constraints: Monge-Kantorovich transport through tolls

 The derivation is immediate since $\int_0^{t_f}dt=t_f$.
 The expression helps highlight the average kinetic energy as the minimal of the convex cost $\|y-x\|^2/t_f$, when transporting mass from $x$ to $y$ over a time interval of duration $t_f$.

-We are now in a position to formulate the analogue of the Monge-Kantorovich problem for the case where the mass needs to clear tolls, initially a single toll, at specified locations and with a bound on the flow rate.
+We are now in a position to {\em \blue formulate the analogue of the Monge-Kantorovich problem for the case where the mass needs to clear tolls}, initially a single toll, at specified locations and with a bound on the flow-rate.

-We first assume that a single toll is located at $\xi$ and that mass flowing through cannot exceed a given flow-rate $r$.
-We consider a coupling $\pi(dx,dy,dt)$ between the two given measures $\mu(dx)$ and $\nu(dy)$, and a sought density $\sigma(t)dt$ for the distribution of times when mass at $x$, heading towards $y$, clears the toll.
-The flow-rate constraint amounts to requiring that
+We first assume that a single toll is located at $\xi$ and that mass flowing through cannot exceed a given flow-rate $r$. {\blue Thus, the flow-rate through the toll must satisfy

+The flow-rate represents the mass density over time as the mass is transported through the toll, i.e., $\sigma(t)dt$ represents mass that clears the toll in the interval $[t,t+dt]$.

+The insight that allows us to formulate optimal transport through toll(s) as a multi-marginal optimal transport problem is to view the {\em as-yet-undermined} mass density $\sigma(t)$ as a time marginal distribution, together with the specified spatial initial and final marginals $\mu(dx)$ and $\nu(dy)$.
+Thereby, the Kantorovich formulation of the problem seeks a coupling $\pi(dx,dy,dt)$ between the two given marginals $\mu(dx)$, $\nu(dy)$, and the sought marginal $\sigma(t)dt$, that specifies the portion of mass at $[x,x+dx]$, heading towards $[y,y+dy]$, is transported through the toll in the interval $[t,t+dt]$.

+In light of the coupling between a starting point $x$ at time $\tau=0$, location of the toll $\xi$ that mass is to be transported at time $\tau=t$, and terminal destination $y$ to arrive at $\tau=t_f$, the average kinetic energy\footnote{The average kinetic energy is often referred to as {\em action integral} in physics.} over the segment $\tau\in[0,t]$ is minimized when particles travel at constant velocity $(\xi-x)/t$, and thus, equal to

+Likewise, the average kinetic energy over the remaining interval $[t,t_f]$ is $\|y-\xi\|^2/(t_f-t)$. } Thus, we arrive at the formulation of our first problem.